DavidVollmers/typescript-dependency-injection/README.md

 }
 ```

-After that there are different ways on how to initialize the Dependency Injection
+After that there are different ways on how to initialize the Dependency Injection.
+Notice that you always need an `
+import 'reflect-metadata'` in your entry file.

 ### VueJS Initialization